 There are no limits on duration of video works for the Darebin Art Prize.

 Will Bundoora Homestead Art Centre cover freight of the artwork (delivery/return)?

 No. Freight is the responsibility of the artist.

 If selected as a finalist what is required of the artist in regards to their work?

 Finalists’ work must be suitably framed and ready to hang or otherwise prepared for display and be labelled with the artist’s name, address and title of work.
 Any works damaged in transit or without an appropriate hanging system will not be presented for judging.

 When can finalists collect their work?

-Finalists must collect their work on Tuesday 28th or Wednesday 29th of January 2020.
+Finalists must collect their work from Bundoora Homestead Art Centre between Wednesday 16 March to Saturday 19 March 2022 during the hours 11am-4pm.
 Finalists’ artwork is required to be shown for the duration of the exhibition.